kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 ### Development Endpoints, Running ETL Jobs with Bookmarks
 **Development Endpoints**
-- Develop ETL scrpts using a notebook
+- Develop ETL scripts using a notebook
     - then create an ETL job that runs your script
 - Endpoint is in a VPC controlled by security groups, connect via:
     - Apache Zeppelin on your local machine